 Is It Safe To Make Your Own Hot Sauce?

-With mild peppers you don’t need to protect yourself as much, but with jalepenos and hotter I recommend wearing gloves while you are preparing them.
+With mild peppers, you don’t need to protect yourself as much, but with jalapenos and hotter I recommend wearing gloves while you are preparing them.

 Can You Make Hot Sauce with Frozen Peppers?

 You sure can.
 While you won’t be able to buy frozen peppers very often, you can freeze your own.

 If you garden try growing mild jalepenos or a variety of hot peppers.
 Once you harvest, remove the stems and blend.
 Freeze as a puree.

 How Do You Make Jalapeno Hot Sauce?

 You will cook the peppers and other veggies in your Instant Pot, then blend with the rest of the ingredients.